 Quelles seront les tendances alimentaires à surveiller pour 2022?

-At the beginning of each year, several experts share their predictions concerning the trends to be expected in the field of food.
-In Canada, Deloitte conducted a survey from March 2020 to May 2021 to gain perspective on the future of food.
-Here are some elements that emerge from this survey and which could translate into trends in 2022.
+At the beginning of each year, several experts share their predictions regarding upcoming trends in the field of food.
+In Canada, the firm Deloitte conducted a survey from March 2020 to May 2021 to gain insight into the future of food.
+Here are some key points from this survey that could translate into trends in 2022.

-The survey conducted by the firm Deloitte reveals that 64% of consumers questioned were more interested inèhermaniare whose diet affects their health and systemimmunesilence during the yearcoloree.
+The survey conducted by the firm Deloitte reveals that 64% of the consumers surveyed showed increased interest in près à la manière whose diet affects their health and their system immunisilent during the year écoulée.

-The survey also reveals that around 80% of consumers say they spend more on fresh produce and non-dairy alternatives, while around 40% say they spend less on baked desserts, llis engineerPrepared edients and ready-to-eat hot mealsyouconsume.
-Canadian consumers therefore seem to be taking a growing interest in the link between their diet and their health.
-This interest could manifest through their food choices in 2022 with the purchase of more fresh products and less processed products.
+The survey also reveals that "about 80% of consumers say they spend more on fresh products and non-dairy substitutes, while about 40% of them say they spend less on baked desserts, tes ingringredients prepared and hot dishes readyts à consommer».
+Canadian consumers therefore seem to be increasingly interested in the connection between their diet and their health.
+This interest could be reflected in their food choices in 2022 with the purchase of more fresh products and fewer processed products.

-Products that were at the top of the shopping list include those that contained recognizable ingredients (33%), were natural or organic (31%) and offered in a reduced-sugar version (35%), the latter more prevalent among consumers. aged 55 or over and men.
+The top purchased products included those containing recognizable ingredients (33%), were natural or organic (31%), and offered in a reduced sugar version (35%), the latter being more predominant among consumers aged 55 and over and men.

-Among younger consumers, aged 18 to 34, there is a tendency to seek out healthier foods, including organic, vegetarian and vegan foods, plant-based proteins as meat substitutes,dairy free or lactose-free andgluten free.
-(Deloitte survey)
+Among younger consumers, aged 18 to 34, there is a noticeable trend towards seeking healthier foods, including organic, vegetarian, and vegan foods, plant-based proteins as meat substitutes, products dairy-free or lactose-free and gluten-free.
+(Deloitte Survey)

-The trend is clear, and merchants are increasingly responding to it.
-Unfortunately, these foods come at a cost and not everyone has the money to buy these foods or the time to shop for local resources.
+The trend is clear, and merchants are responding to it more and more.
+Unfortunately, these foods come at a cost, and not everyone has the money to buy these foods or the time to shop for local resources.

-Also, by the same token, Canadians and Quebecers are preparing many more meals at home, using basic and fresh ingredients.
-It was the return of home cooking, and taking the time to cook four to six meals a week, and trying news receipts, such as making homemade bread.
-This trend should not diminish, and should move towards traditional cuisine, for comforting meals.
+Also, at the same time, Canadians and Quebecers are preparing many more meals at home, using basic and fresh ingredients.
+It has been the return of "home cooking," taking the time to cook four to six meals a week, and trying new recipes, such as making homemade bread.
+This trend is not expected to fade and is moving towards traditional cooking, for comforting meals.

-Just because people cook more doesn't mean they don't order!
-Whether it's to save time or to encourage local restaurants, among those surveyed, 35% of respondents said they have ordered more take-out meals, and more than 71% of Canadians expect to order more than before. the pandemic, again.
+It's not because people cook more that they don't order!
+Whether to save time or to support local restaurateurs, among those surveyed, 35% of respondents said they have ordered more takeout meals, and more than 71% of Canadians expect to order more than before the pandemic, once again.

 1. Snacks and nibbles

-Thesnacks and snack foods should be on the rise in 2022.
-In fact, 44% of people questioned in the survey carried out by the firm Deloitte declared that they consume more snacks/snacks since the start of the pandemic.
-They are also 67% to say that their expenditure on snacks/snacks has increased or increased significantly over the past year.
-In Quebec, this figure is 73% (Deloitte survey).
+The collations and snacks are expected to be popular in 2022.
+Indeed, 44% of respondents in the survey conducted by Deloitte report consuming more snacks since the start of the pandemic.
+Additionally, 67% say their spending on snacks has increased or increased significantly over the past year.
+In Quebec, this figure rises to 73% (Deloitte survey).

-It is therefore no surprise that the range of healthy snacks offered on the market has expanded on the shelves, and should continue to do so.
+It is therefore unsurprising that the range of healthy snacks available on the market has expanded on the shelves, and is expected to continue doing so.

-Local foods may also continue to be a food trend in 2022, a trend that has grown tremendously since the start of the pandemic.
-Indeed, among the products that top the list of household food purchases are those that are of local origin (43%) (Deloitte survey)..
+Local foods could also continue to be part of food trends in 2022, a trend that has grown significantly since the beginning of the pandemic.
+Indeed, "among the products that top the list of household food purchases are those of local origin (43%)" (Deloitte Survey).

-There is also a growing trend in urban agriculture such as growing your own food, consuming plants that have grown in greenhouses, or even on urban rooftops.
-More and more companies are using their roofs to grow their plants, and the supermarket giants predict that 2022 will be that of urban, and therefore local, agriculture.
+There is also a growing trend towards urban agriculture such as growing your own food, consuming plants that have grown in greenhouses, or even on urban rooftops.
+More and more companies are using their roofs to grow their plants, and supermarket giants predict that 2022 will be the year of urban, and therefore local, agriculture.

 1. Social networks and the internet

-With the ubiquity of telecommuting, social networks have become more important in the daily lives of many Canadian consumers.
-For example, the Deloitte survey reveals that 47% of them search online to find new ideas.are menus.
-In addition, according to a study commissioned by Facebook, in Canada, one in five consumers aged 18-34 uses social networks to find inspiration in the kitchen.
+With the omnipresence of remote work, social networks have become more important in the daily lives of many Canadian consumers.
+For example, the Deloitte survey reveals that 47% of them conduct online searches to find new idees de menus.
+Moreover, according to a study commissioned by Facebook, in Canada, one in five consumers aged 18-34 uses social media to find cooking inspiration.

-Another big impact of the pandemic will have been the definite increase in online orders.
-Merchants had to show imagination and adaptation, to allow those who could not move to make their purchases.
-Several online shops (such as ours! yes, yes!!) were then born.
-And despite the fact that customers still prefer to shop directly at their merchants, these shops and their economic impact can no longer be neglected.
+Another major impact of the pandemic has certainly been the increase in online orders.
+Merchants had to be imaginative and adaptable to allow those who could not travel to make their purchases.
+Several online stores (such as ours! yes, yes!!) then emerged.
+And despite the fact that customers still prefer to shop directly at their merchants, these stores and their economic impact can no longer be ignored now.

-Finally, the year 2022 could also see the meat consumption of Canadians reduced.
-Indeed, the Deloitte firm's survey indicates that 44% of consumers surveyed say they have tried to eat less meat over the past year.écolored and that 72% of consumers report an increase in purchases of meat alternatives.».
+Finally, the year 2022 could also see Canadian meat consumption reduced.
+Indeed, the Deloitte firm's survey indicates that "44% of consumers surveyed say they have tried to eat less meat over the past year."couland that "72% of consumers report an increase in purchases of meat alternatives."

 Plant-based meats, which were all the rage, are now less popular than expected, with their long list of ingredients.
-Consuming less meat, but opting for quality products, seems to be the current trend.
+Eating less meat, but opting for quality products, seems to be the current trend.

 1. The circular economy

-Rising grocery prices are making households think twice, and there are more and more ways to avoid waste.
+The rise in grocery prices is making households think, and more and more ways to avoid waste are being found.

-Also, more and more, companies are looking to reuse their waste or that of others to produce new ones.
-Great ways to reinvent yourself, to waste less, and to produce more with what is available as resources.
-University research centers collaborating, this trend can only be on the rise in the years to come.r.
+Also, increasingly, companies are looking to reuse their own "waste" or that of others to produce new products.
+Beautiful ways to reinvent themselves, waste less, and produce more with the resources available.
+With university research centers collaborating, this trend can only increase in the coming years.

-According to Whole Foods Markets, an organic food retailer and grocery chain based in the United States, here are the foods we should see more and more on our shelves:
+According to Whole Foods Markets, a food distribution company specializing in organic products as well as a grocery store chain based in the United States, here are the foods we should see more and more on our shelves:

 • Organic and sustainable cereals (kernza, among others)

-• Functional soft drinks with added herbs, prebiotics, probiotics, etc..
+• Functional soft drinks – with added plants, prebiotics, probiotics, etc.

-In conclusion, unfortunately, more and more people have to turn to food banks to get food every month.
-Inflation and natural disasters raise the price of the grocery basket more than average.
-It remains to continue to try to find solutions to make food affordable enough so that everyone can eat properly.
+In conclusion, unfortunately, more and more people have to rely on food banks to manage to feed themselves each month.
+Inflation as well as natural disasters are driving the price of the grocery basket higher than average.
+The challenge remains to continue trying to find solutions to make food affordable enough for everyone to be able to eat properly.

 References